Why become a mindfulness teacher?

 To obtain the certificate of mindfulness teacher, it is required to attend at least 90% of the programme of both years and pass the assessment.
 This will enable you to teach the 8-week curriculum to open groups and companies, as well as apply for membership at a professional mindfulness association.

 The assessment procedure will take place from July to September 2023.
+The following teachers are confirmed as assessors:

 Who can participate?